mwmiller/baby_ex/Bushbaby.md

 	- Opening the secret box containing the message, secured with the provided nonce and "receive key"
 	- Handling the contained message

-Nodes should take care neither send nor accept repeated nonces in a given connection.
-This can indicate and make one vulnerable to a replay attack.
+Nodes should take care neither to send nor accept repeated nonces in a given connection.
+This can indicate (and make one vulnerable to) a replay attack.

 ### Handshake